guigrpa/timm/README.md

 ## Motivation

-I know, I know... the world does not need yet another immutability library, especially with the likes of [ImmutableJS](http://facebook.github.io/immutable-js/) and [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) around.
+I know, I know... the world doesn't need yet another immutability library, especially with the likes of [ImmutableJS](http://facebook.github.io/immutable-js/) and [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) around.

 And yet...
 I felt the urge, at least just to cover my limited needs.
-ImmutableJS is a solid, comprehensive and highly-performant solution, but this power comes at a price: mixing up ImmutableJS's Maps and Lists with your plain objects can cause some friction, and reading those objects (in my case, more often than writing them) is not that convenient.
+ImmutableJS is a solid, comprehensive and highly-performant solution, but this power comes at a price: mixing up ImmutableJS's Maps and Lists with your plain objects can cause some friction, and reading those objects (in my case, more often than writing them) isn't that convenient.

-On the other side, seamless-immutable solves the "friction" problem by using plain objects and arrays, but seems to have some performance issues (at least in my benchmarks, see below).
+On the other side, *seamless-immutable* solves the "friction" problem by using plain objects and arrays, but seems to have some performance issues (at least in my benchmarks, see below).

-Timm's approach: use plain objects and arrays and provide simple mutation functions that will probably not handle all edge cases.
-It is by no means a complete solution, but it covers 100% of my use cases and maybe 90% of yours, too.
-Suggestions are welcome!
+*timm*'s approach: use plain objects and arrays and provide simple mutation functions to handle most common operations (suggestions are welcome!).
+As a bonus, *timm* creates new objects *lazily*, when it confirms that the operation will mutate the input object; in other words, **operations that don't modify an object always return the object itself**.
+This alleviates pressure on the garbage collector and lets you easily check whether an object changed after an operation: `merge(obj, { a: 3 }) === obj`.

-**Important notice:** Timm *does not* freeze the objects it provides.
+**Important notice:** *timm* does *not* freeze the objects it provides.
 In other words, it doesn't protect you against inadvertently modifying them in your code.
 I considered deeply freezing all objects with `Object.freeze()`, but it is really slow.
-Then I considered doing this only in development, but then modifying frozen objects will silently fail in development (unless you `use strict` in your code), and –worse still– succeed in production.
+Then I considered doing this only in development (like [*seamless-immutable*](https://github.com/rtfeldman/seamless-immutable#performance)), but then modifying frozen objects will silently fail in development (unless you `use strict` in your code), and –worse still– succeed in production.
 Not good.
-In conclusion, **be careful** (or send me any suggestion!).
+In conclusion, **be careful** (or send me a suggestion to work around this!).

 ## Benchmarks